NEUBIAS/training-resources/_modules/for_loop.md

 activity_preface: |
   - Open a script editor.
-  - Define three variables with values "Hello ", "user number " and 50.
-  - Concatenate the three variables.
+  - Print "Starting the process"
+  - For images 1 to 10 print: "processing image number:" and the image number.
+  - Print "Process completed"

 activities:
-  - ["ImageJ Macro", "string_concat/activities/string_concat.ijm", "java"]
+  - ["ImageJ Macro", "for_loop/activities/for_loop.ijm", "java"]
-  - ["ImageJ Jython", "string_concat/activities/string_concat.py", "python"]

 exercises: